Learning Provider Profile

 Financial leadership is different from the leadership from the CEO.
 The financial leader is there to increase the likelihood of success for the organization.
 When a financial leader brings harnesses these four traits the likelihood of organization success is greatly enhanced.

 The most dynamic financial leader cannot be successful if the team supporting them is not success and built for long term success.
 There are four competencies that financial employees need to demonstrate.
 The more senior the role in the organization, the more skill that is required in each of these competencies.
 Catalyst, the ability to see what and how it needs to be done to meet the company goals is the first of these competencies.
 The second is Reporting or the communicating on the activities of the company while preserving assets with control.
-Balance is the ability to balance different activities and requirements to fulfil the needs of the customer.
+Balance is the ability to balance different activities and requirements to fulfill the needs of the customer.
 The Curve is the ability to use the company objectives to navigate uncertainty.

 It is critical to employees to have sufficient level of the competency for their role in the organization.
 The accounts payable processor’s competency level should not be the same as the accounts payable manager.
-When an employee does not have a sufficient level of the competency, it creates problems in the team’s performance and is a distraction to the financial leader.
+When an employee does not have a sufficient level of the competency, it creates problems in the team’s performance and is a distraction for the financial leader.

 Building the team